 860-606-1712 | firstname.lastname@example.org

-C. Scott Schwefel practices in the area of litigation and represents clients in a wide range of matters including business and employment-related disputes.
+C. Scott Schwefel practices in the area of litigation and represents clients in a wide range of matters including business, real estate, and employment-related disputes.

-Mr. Schwefel has represented both plaintiffs and defendants in a broad range of corporate/business disputes, as well as in litigation involving claims of breach of contract, fraud, breach of fiduciary duty, business torts and unfair competition claims, shareholder and partnership disputes, and real estate litigation.
+Mr. Schwefel represents both plaintiffs and defendants in a broad range of corporate/business disputes, as well as in litigation involving claims of breach of contract, fraud, breach of fiduciary duty, business torts and unfair competition claims, shareholder and partnership disputes, and real estate litigation.

 In the area of employment law, Mr. Schwefel counsels employers on developing and applying employment policies; negotiating and drafting employment, noncompetition and nondisclosure agreements; and advises employers on hiring, disciplining and terminating employees.
 Mr. Schwefel has significant experience in litigating and defending claims of harassment; retaliation and discrimination on the basis of age, race, sex and disability; wrongful discharge and breach of contract.
 He also advises employers regarding compliance with the American with Disabilities Act, the Family and Medical Leave Act and other federal and state statutes governing employment.